 New work refers to a new way of thinking about and approaching work.
 It is based on the idea that work should be flexible, collaborative, and focused on personal growth as well as fulfillment.
 New work values individual autonomy and creativity, and seeks to break down traditional hierarchies and corporate structures in favor of a more decentralized and agile approach.
 It emphasizes the importance of work-life balance, and the need for organizations to adapt to the changing nature of work in the digital age.

 The last few years have clearly shown us that the half-life of skills is getting shorter and shorter.
 Skills that we build up today are only relevant for a few more years until we have to dedicate ourselves to new skills again.
 The pandemic in particular has shown us once again how important it is to build up digital skills.

 At the same time, however, the ability to build new skills has not really improved.

 Our employees are still building skills at the same pace in their day-to-day work as they were a few years ago.
 And this despite the fact that the demands on us and our skills are completely different.

-As a result, we are seeing more and more skill gaps among our employees, and they are only getting bigger over time.
+As a result, we are seeing more and more skills gaps among our employees, and they are only getting bigger over time.

 At the same time, however, we are seeing that employees are increasingly struggling to specifically align training with their own goals and skill gaps.

-So when we ask ourselves what the future of corporate learning culture looks like and how to improve the current situation, we should address this issue in any case.
+So when we ask ourselves what future learning looks like and how to improve the current situation, we should address this issue in any case.